Administration

 215.898.7219

-She has served as a lecturer and facilitator for several co-curricular initiatives with the McNulty Leadership Program, Penn Carey Law School, Fulbright Scholar’s Program, and the Strategic Leadership in Education Certificate Program at the Penn Graduate School of Education.
-She has also facilitated programs for corporate, government, and non-profit executives in partnership with Wharton’s Executive Education Program.
+Antionnette’s expertise extends beyond the classroom through her collaborations with Wharton’s Aresty Institute of Executive Education.
+She has facilitated impactful programs for corporate, government, and non-profit executives such as ABB, Alfa, AXA Equitable, Hai Nan Airlines, PwC, TIAA, and the World Economic Forum.
+Additionally, she has served as a lecturer and facilitator for several co-curricular initiatives with the McNulty Leadership Program, Penn Carey Law School, Fulbright Scholar’s Program, and the Strategic Leadership in Education Certificate Program at the Penn Graduate School of Education.

-Prior to joining Wharton, Antionnette spent most of her career designing and marketing wireless technologies for AT&T Microelectronics/Bell Labs, Lucent Technologies, and Agere Systems.
-She served as a board member of the Bluetooth Special Interest Group, a consortium that led the design and promotion of Bluetooth wireless technology.
+Before joining Wharton in 2011, Antionnette enjoyed a successful career in the tech industry, designing and marketing integrated circuits at AT&T Microelectronics/Bell Labs, Lucent Technologies, and Agere Systems.
+She also served as a board member of the Bluetooth Special Interest Group, a consortium that played a critical role in shaping the future of Bluetooth wireless technology.

-Antionnette earned her MBA from Temple’s Fox School of Business and her B.S. in Electrical Engineering from Howard University.
+Antionnette holds an MBA from Temple University’s Fox School of Business and a B.S. in Electrical Engineering from Howard University, bringing a wealth of technical expertise and business acumen to her teaching and leadership at Wharton.

 Senior Associate Director, Graduate Program